Behind Every Domain There is a Shift: Adapting Distortion-aware Vision Transformers for Panoramic Semantic Segmentation: Experiments

+\textbf{SAM-based visualization.} {Fig.~\ref{fig:vis_sam} shows a comparison between using SAM alone for correcting the prediction and combining it with our MPA method.
+The \emph{truck} class can be correctly recognized by the Trans4PASS+ model after being adapted by MPA with SAM, while it is missing in the SAM-enhanced prediction.
+A similar situation occurs in the \textit{sidewalk} class.
+The visualization results indicate the effectiveness of our proposed MPA method, which is enhanced by using SAM as the pseudo-label correction.}

-\textbf{\textsc{Pin2Pan} vs. \textsc{Syn2Real}.} With the visualizations in Fig.~\ref{fig:vis_p2p_s2r}, we discuss the two domain adaptation paradigms.
-Before leveraging the MPA approach, the source-trained \textsc{Pin2Pan} model (\circledbrown{1}) fails to fully detect the \emph{sidewalk}, as the shapes and positional priors of sidewalks in pinhole imagery significantly differ from those in the panoramic domain.
+\textbf{\textsc{Pin2Pan} vs. \textsc{Syn2Real}.} {In Fig.~\ref{fig:vis_p2p_s2r}, we compare the two domain adaptation paradigms.
+Before MPA, the source-trained \textsc{Pin2Pan} model (\circledbrown{1}) fails to fully detect the \emph{sidewalk}, as the shapes and positional priors of sidewalks in pinhole imagery significantly differ from those in panoramas.
 In contrast, the source-trained \textsc{Syn2Real} model (\circledbrown{3}) handles the \emph{sidewalk} parsing well.
-This is consistent with the feature embedding observation in Fig.~\ref{fig:da_settings}, where the marginal distributions of the synthetic and real domains are close in one dimension encoding information like deformed shapes and positional priors.
-Yet, the \textsc{Syn2Real} model cannot identify the \emph{traffic signs}, which are successfully recognized via the \textsc{Pin2Pan} model that exploits the rich textures learned from pinhole realistic scenes, as the pinhole-source and panoramic-target domains are close in another dimension encoding appearance cues.
-Yet, after MPA-based domain adaptation, the \textsc{Pin2Pan} model (\circledbrown{2}) can also seamlessly detect the \emph{sidewalk}, which indicates that our distortion-aware MPA-adapted Trans4PASS+ successfully fixes the large gap in shape-deformations and position-priors.
-However, the adapted \textsc{Syn2Real} model (\circledbrown{4}) has difficulty to discover the \emph{traffic signs}, which lack diverse textures in the simulated data.
-These segmentation maps corroborate with the numerical results in Table~\ref{table:da_s2r_p2p}.
+This proves the observation in Fig.~\ref{fig:da_settings}, where the marginal distributions of the synthetic and real domains are close in one dimension encoding information like deformed shapes and positional priors.
+Yet, the \textsc{Syn2Real} model cannot identify the \emph{traffic signs}, which are recognized by \textsc{Pin2Pan} model that exploits the rich textures from pinhole real scenes, as the pinhole-source and panoramic-target domains are close in another dimension encoding appearance cues.} Yet, after MPA, the \textsc{Pin2Pan} model (\circledbrown{2}) can also seamlessly detect the \emph{sidewalk}, which indicates that our distortion-aware MPA-adapted Trans4PASS+ successfully fixes the large gap in shape-deformations and position-priors. {However, the adapted \textsc{Syn2Real} model (\circledbrown{4}) has difficulty discovering the \emph{traffic signs}, which lack diverse textures in the simulated data.
+These segmentation maps corroborate the numerical results in Table~\ref{table:da_s2r_p2p}.}